• Where to Find Russia in the Bible

 • What the Russia Prophecy Means for Us Today

 In recent years, Russian President Vladimir Putin has aggressively pursued reunification of the Soviet bloc.
-He has annexed Crimea, infiltrated Eastern Ukraine, and crept into the Republic of Georgia.
+He has annexed Crimea, crept into the Republic of Georgia, and invaded Ukraine.
 Not only is he provoking the people of Eurasia, but his strong-armed policies are also causing concern around the world.
 According to a Gallup poll, the public has consistently ranked Russia as the United States’ second greatest enemy since 2015.1 Newsfeeds swirl with questions about his intentions, but perhaps we should ask ourselves this question: What does the Bible say about modern Russia?

 Where to Find Russia in the Bible